NEW YORK — The flu vaccine is doing a poor job protecting older Americans and others against the bug that's causing most illnesses.

 The effectiveness estimates come from the tracking of about 4,600 children and adult patients in five states.
 To make the effectiveness calculations, researchers tracked who got the flu, and who among them had been vaccinated.

 The vaccine provided good protection — 67 percent effective — against another common kind of flu virus, Type A H1N1, which has not been seen much this winter.
 And it was 42 percent effective against Type B flu viruses.

-Hensley and some other researchers say part of the problem is tied to how 85 percent of the nation's flu vaccine doses are made.
+But some researchers say part of the problem is tied to how 85 percent of the nation's flu vaccine doses are made.
 Manufacturers grow flu viruses in chicken eggs.
-But the viruses can mutate in the eggs, and what emerges for use in the vaccine is less effective in people.
+But the viruses can mutate in the eggs, and researchers are finding vaccine from the egg-grown viruses is not a good match to the H3N2 flu bugs in people.